moleculerjs/site/source/docs/transporters.md

 title: Transporters
 ---
-Transporter is an important module if you are running services on more nodes.
+Transporter is an important module if you are running services on multiple nodes.
 Transporter communicates with other nodes.
-Send events, call requests...etc.
+It transfers events, call requests, responses ...etc.
+If a service is running on multiple instances on different nodes, the requests will be load-balanced between nodes.

 ## Built-in transporters